Header Image: The 3 Sisters

 Betty

-In the event, after marriage, Betty Gutter studied at the University of Southern California and earned a teaching degree.
+Betty found the time to study at the University of Southern California and earned a teaching degree.
 She joined the staff of the Torrance Unified School District in 1957 and soon became Director of the Audio Visual Program at South Torrance High school.
+In this role she took on the 'remedial' children who would in some cases have been easy to give up on, but instead Betty praised them and treated them well, arranging also that they would operate the film projector when required in other classes.

 Betty is fondly remembered by her pupils.